-If the property is an apartment building, condominium or multi-family type property get permission from the management or association before gaining entry otherwise the police will most likely be called.
+If you do not reside in a property such as an apartment building, condominium or multi-family type property get permission from the management or association before gaining entry otherwise the police will most likely be called.

 Also keep track of current bills, debts, mail and any ongoing responsibilities.